attaponsayod/Team_vard/dbt_code/docs/overview.md

 This is the job ads projects documentation.
 Take a look at the dimensional model before moving on to lineage and the different models.

 > [!NOTE]
 > Some of the dimensional model has not been implemented yet.
-Also the tes suite should be made more comprehensive.
+Also the test suite should be made more comprehensive.